How to Install and Setup WireGuard VPN on Ubuntu Server

 $ sudo systemctl start wg-quick@wg0.service

-To ensure that the WireGuard service is active, enter the following command:
+Check WireGuard status to ensure that the WireGuard service is active:

 $ sudo systemctl status wg-quick@wg0.service